Popcorn & Chat

 About Popcorn & Chat

 In the Popcorn & Chat events, attendees watch a social-issue-focused movie and engage in facilitator-led discussion.
-The popcorn & Chat program allows attendees to learn about important social issues through movie nights and followed discussions.
+The Popcorn & Chat program allows attendees to learn about important social issues through movie nights followed by discussions.
 All our events are geared towards entertainment, education, and analysis with a growth mindset.
-The social issues are based on topics such as avoiding food waste, productive discourse, LGBTQ+ pride, and small businesses.
-Similar to our other programs, Popcorn & Chat combines an entertaining activity with important social issues in the events.
+The social issues are based on topics such as avoiding food waste, productive discourse, LGBTQ+ pride, and the importance of small business.
+Similar to our other programs, Popcorn & Chat combines an entertaining activity with important social issues in the events

 Click here to suggest any social issue topics that you’d be interested to see!